← Back Published on

 Introduction

 I’ve often joked that if you stare long enough into the abyss, Thomas Ligotti stares back at you.
 There’s a uniquely pessimistic vein to Ligotti’s writing that stands out in the pantheon of horror.
-His stories are filled with the hopelessness one expects from great “cosmic horror”— those Lovecraftian principles of existential dread, unrelenting darkness, and moral ambiguity that strangles the ego, leaving us weeping in terror as we awaken to the incongruous festival of death.
+His stories are filled with the hopelessness one expects from great “cosmic horror”— those Lovecraftian principles of existential dread, unrelenting darkness, and moral ambiguity that strangles the ego, leaving us weeping in terror as we awaken to the abhorrent festival of death.

 Ligotti is indisputably a master of fictional horror.
 His stories are frightening and Kafkaesque, exploring the boundaries of the “uncanny.”
 His most famous works include Songs of a Dead Dreamer (1991), The Nightmare Factory (1996), and My Work is Not Yet Done (2001), which have won widespread acclaim and fostered a devoted international following.

-In these reflections, though, I set aside the world of fiction and turn my attention to a singular work of nonfiction by Mister Ligotti, entitled “The Conspiracy Against the Human Race.”
+In this essay, though, I set aside the world of fiction and turn my attention to a singular work of nonfiction by Mister Ligotti, entitled “The Conspiracy Against the Human Race.”
 As best I can tell, this is the author’s most serious attempt to detail his convictions as a horror writer and philosopher.
 Anyone with a curiosity about existentialism, or an unshakeable sense of the Uncanny, will find this work equally illuminating and dreadful.

 Section 1: The Nightmare of Being

 In this opening chapter, Ligotti divides philosophers (and humanity at large) into the opposing camps of “pessimists” and “optimists.”
 This dichotomy serves as the foundation for the rest of the book.
-Ligotti argues that the world is predominantly filled with optimists—those who choose to believe that life, and their fortunes herein, are forever improving, and abide by the mantra that “Day by day, in every way, I am getting better.”
-Ligotti derides this adage as childishly naïve and bids us to consider the alternative: that we are not getting better, and that we were never well to begin with.
+Ligotti argues that the world is predominantly filled with optimists—those who choose to believe that life, and their fortunes herein, are forever improving, and who abide by the mantra that “Day by day, in every way, I am getting better.”
+Ligotti derides this mentality as childishly naïve and bids us to consider the alternative: that we are not getting better, and that we were never well to begin with.

-Life did not evolve with human bliss in mind, Ligotti argues. "...To be alive is inhabit a nightmare without hope of awakening to a natural world, to have our bodies embedded neck-deep in the quagmire of dread, to live as shut-ins in a house of horrors in which nobody gets out alive."
-Evolution is a brutal bloodsport, a “festival of massacre,” in which the only constant among all living things is the certainty of death—and a great deal of suffering along the way.
-Those who have evolved with self-awareness see themselves wrongfully as spectators to this festival.
-In truth, we are its participants and its inevitable victims.
-We had best be aware that we are each being trussed up for the feast.
-To ignore our impending demise is akin to allowing the hatchet murderer into our home--to live among us, murdering at will, while we totter along with our daily amusements.
+Life did not evolve with human happiness in mind, Ligotti argues. "...To be alive is inhabit a nightmare without hope of awakening to a natural world, to have our bodies embedded neck-deep in the quagmire of dread, to live as shut-ins in a house of horrors in which nobody gets out alive."
+Evolution is a brutal bloodsport, a “festival of massacre” in which the only constant among all living things is the certainty of death—and the certainty of a great deal of suffering along the way.

 From time to time, Ligotti notes that we wizen up to these gimmicks and catch a glimpse of the horrible puppeteer jerking at our strings.
 We awaken to the horror of existence.
 Then our nature compels us to find another blissful potion to imbibe.
 In Ligotti’s words: